 - You also have the right to a lawyer.
 If you do not know of any local lawyers, the police should ask the local bar council for a state-appointed lawyer (difensore di ufficio) to be appointed.

 - You have the right not to respond to questions without the presence of a lawyer.
-If the magistrate orders preventive custody, you have the right to contest this within the following 10 days.
+If the magistrate orders preventive custody, you have the right to then contest this within the following 10 days.

 Homosexuality is legal (over the age of 16) and same-sex civil unions are recognised in Italy.
-Although attitudes towards LGBT+ people have improved significantly in southern Italy in recent times, it remains fairly conservative and discretion is still wise.
+Although attitudes towards LGBT+ people have improved significantly in southern Italy in recent times, it remains fairly conservative in its attitudes and discretion is still wise.
 Overt displays of affection by LGBT+ couples can attract a negative response, especially in smaller towns.

 You'll find gay scenes in Naples, Catania, Palermo, Syracuse and Bari.
 Both Taormina in Sicily and Gallipoli in Puglia are popular gay holiday spots in the summer.